Bobby Murcer: Minor league career (1964–68)

 Murcer signed a contract with Yankees' scout Tom Greenwade, the same scout who signed fellow Oklahoman Mickey Mantle (Murcer's baseball hero).
 Murcer signed for a $10,000 bonus in June 1964.
 He began with the Johnson City, rookie-level Appalachian League club in 1964 and hit .365 in 126 at bats.

 The following season, 1965, he was the Carolina League MVP with the Greensboro (N.C.)
 Yankees, a Single-A affiliate).
 Murcer hit .322, homered 16 times, drove in 90 runs, and stole 18 bases, playing in his league's All-Star game that season.
 In 1966, he began the season with the Yankees, but was sent down to Toledo of the International League.
 There he was in the All-Star game once again.
 He hit .266 with 15 home runs and had 63 RBIs to go along with 16 steals.

 While on leave from the United States Army in 1968, Murcer played seven games in the Fall Instructional League.
 After his discharge, he played third base for Caguas in the Puerto Rico League, where he drove in 18 runs in 22 games.

 When Major League Baseball expanded from 20 to 24 teams prior to the 1969 season, the Yankees allegedly protected Murcer and Jerry Kenney from the 1968 MLB expansion draft by making a last-minute appeal to other owners to allow players that were fulfilling their military obligation to be exempt from the expansion draft, which allowed the Yankees to protect 17 players instead of 15.
 The Yankees devised this strategy specifically to protect Murcer, who spent 1967 and 1968 in the Army.

-Playing in the minor leagues from 1964–66, Murcer hit .302 which does not include his 1–12 stint with the Ft.
+Playing in the minor leagues from 1964 to 1966, Murcer hit .302 which does not include his 1–12 stint with the Ft.
 Lauderdale Yankees in 1985 when he was attempting a comeback to the Yankees or his time with the Instructional League and the Puerto Rico League in 1968.